Dacryocystocele: Diagnosis

-Prevention/ Treatment
+Treatment

 To relieve dacryocystocele symptoms, a warm compress is placed on the affected area to help open up the ducts.
 Taking over the counter medication, such as anti-inflammatory and pain relievers are recommended in order to reduce fever and pain symptoms.

 Since dacryocystocele is an infection of the tear sacs, the condition is resolved by taking oral antibiotics.
 With acute dacryocystocele the mass may spontaneously resolve or with pressure directed toward the nose.
 With time the cyst will outgrow the blockage.
 However, with chronic dacryocystocele, the nasolacrimal duct probing may be required to open the obstruction.
 Surgery may be needed to widen the tear ducts in order to reduce the blockage occurring in the eye area.
 The procedure for the surgery is called dacryocystorhinostomy, laser is used to remove some of the bone structure on the nose in order to widen the tear duct.